Srinidhi-Patil/algoexplain/README.md

 # algoexplain
-A personal blog on algorithms, technology and more
+A personal blog on algorithms, technology and more.
+Subscribe to Newsletters.